OnapleRPG/Itemizer/README.md

 # Itemizer

-Itemizer is a Sponge Minecraft plugin that allow custom item creation as described in configuration files.
+Itemizer is a Sponge Minecraft plugin that allow custom item creation as described in configuration files, as well as random item generation.

 The plugin implements the command "__/retrieve *\<id\>*__", which gives a configured item to the player.
+It also implements "__/fetch *\<id\>*__", which gets a random item from a given item pool.

 ## Configuration files